tenpy/tenpy/doc/intro/input_output.rst

 dramatic one is the limited portability: saving data on one PC and loading it on another one might fail!
 Even exporting data from Python 2 to load them in Python 3 on the same machine can give quite some troubles.
-Moreover, pickle requires to load the whole file at once, which might be unnecessary if you only need part of the data, or even lead to memory problems if you have more data on disk than in RAM.
+Moreover, pickle requires to load the whole file at once, which might be unnecessary if you only need part of the data, or even lead to memory problems if you have more data on disk than fits into RAM.

 Hence, we support saving to `HDF5 <https://portal.hdfgroup.org/display/HDF5/HDF5>`_ files as an alternative.
 The `h5py <http://docs.h5py.org>`_ package provides a dictionary-like interface for the file/group objects with